ECRomaneli/woole/README.md

 └── serverElapsed: int
 ```

-## Server
+## Woole.me Server

-With Woole, you can create **YOUR** own server.
-But before setup your Woole Server, be sure that your server port is open and the firewall (if configurable) has the HTTP, HTTPS and Tunnel port configured.
-Consult the server provider documentation to know how to configure that.
-Domains and hostings are not provided by Woole Server.

-The https://woole.me website was created to provide a free-to-use Woole Server.
-Just use the tunnel URL `woole.me`.
-The virtual machine is not so powerful so use with moderation.
-Note that the website disponibility can change without further advise.
+The https://woole.me website was created to offer a free-to-use Woole Server.
+Simply connect using the tunnel URL `woole.me`.

+Please note that the virtual machine has limited resources, so we kindly ask that you use it in moderation.
+The server will always run the latest released version of Woole.

+Keep in mind that the website’s availability may change without prior notice.

+## Local or Hosted Server

+Woole allows the creation of custom servers.
+Before setting up a Woole Server, ensure that the necessary ports (HTTP, HTTPS, and Tunnel) are open and properly configured in the firewall, if applicable.
+Refer to the server provider’s documentation for specific configuration instructions.

+Please note that domains and hosting services are not included with Woole Server.

 ### Basic Usage